 Geography:

-The South Asian island of Sri Lanka, which is shaped like a teardrop, pear, or mango, is situated on the Indian Plate.
+The South Asian island of Sri Lanka, which is shaped like a teardrop, pear, or mango, covers an area of approximately 65,610 square kilometers (25,332 square miles) and is situated on the Indian Plate.
 Between latitudes 5° and 10° N and longitudes 79° and 82° E, it is located in the Indian Ocean to the southwest of the Bay of Bengal.
 The Palk Strait and Gulf of Mannar divide Sri Lanka from the Indian subcontinent's main landmass.
 Navigation is still hampered by areas that are up to one meter shallow.
-Only in the south-central region of the island do mountains rise; the rest of the island is mostly made up of flat to rolling coastal plains.
+It is only in the south-central region of the island that mountains rise.
+This highland region is characterized by a series of mountain ranges, the most significant of which are the Knuckles Range, the Babar Peak Range, and the Adam’s Peak (Sri Pada).
+The highest point in Sri Lanka is Pidurutalagala (often referred to as Mount Pedro) which rises to 2,524 meters above sea level.
+The Central Highlands are a hotspot for biodiversity, with dense rainforests and a variety of endemic flora and fauna.
+The highland areas also receive substantial rainfall, contributing to a number of rivers and waterfalls.
+These highlands are vital for hydroelectric power generation, as they are the source of several major rivers, including the Mahaweli, Kelani, and Walawe Rivers.

 FAQs